Physio Training for Neck Pain: What to Expect and How to Train Between Sessions

 - Thorough assessment at the first appointment

-- Combination of manual therapy and active exercises
+- Combination of manual training and active exercises

 - Home program is explained, corrected and adapted